DoD-Platform-One/bigbang/docs/developer/package-integration/supported.md

 1. Clone the [Big Bang Git repository](https://repo1.dso.mil/big-bang/bigbang) to your machine using `git clone https://repo1.dso.mil/big-bang/bigbang`

-1. Make a branch from the BigBang chart repository `master` branch.
-You can automatically create a branch from the Repo1 Gitlab issue.
-Or, in some cases you might manually create the branch.
+1. Make a branch from the Big Bang chart repository `master` branch.
+You can automatically create a branch from the Repo1 Gitlab issue or, in some cases, you might manually create the branch.
 Name the branch with your issue number.
 For example, if your issue number is `9999` then your branch name can be `9999-my-description`.
 It is best practice to make branch names short and simple.

-1. Make sure the files described in this [document](./flux.md) have been generated in `chart/templates/<your-package-name>` directory
+1. Make sure the files described in this [document](./flux.md) have been generated in `chart/templates/<your-package-name>` directory.

 1. More details about secret-*.yaml: The secret template is where the code for secrets go.
-Typically you will see secrets for imagePullSecret, sso, database, and possibly object storage.
+Typically, you will see secrets for imagePullSecret, sso, database, and possibly object storage.
 These secrets are a BigBang chart enhancement.
 They are created conditionally based on what the user enables in the config.
 For example if the app supports SSO and will need a Certificate Authority supplied to trust the connection to the IdP there should be a `secret-ca.yaml` template to populate a secret with the `sso.certificateAuthority.cert` value in the application namespace.

-1. Merge your default package values from `<your-package-git-folder>/bigbang/values.yaml` into `chart/values.yaml`.
-Only the "standard" keys used across packages should be used.
-Keep in mind that values can be passed directly to the package using `.Values.<package>.values`
+1. Merge your default package values from `<your-package-git-folder>/bigbang/values.yaml` into `chart/values.yaml.` Only the "standard" keys used across packages should be used.
+Keep in mind that values can be passed directly to the package using `.Values.<package>.values.`

     > If your package is an `addon`, it falls into a different location than core packages.
 In this case, you will need to update all your references from `.Values.<package>` to `.Values.addons.<package>`.